-Share buybacks: Are they a good sign or a waste of company money in 2023?
+Share buybacks: Are they a good sign or a waste of money?

-So, in this article, we recap what share buybacks are, some of the advantages or disadvantages and whether or not they are ultimately a good or bad thing.
+We thought we’d recap what share buybacks are, some of the advantages or disadvantages and whether or not they are ultimately a good or bad thing.
+We’ll also look at the question of why they are less common in Australia than in other jurisdictions, particularly the USA.

 What is a share buyback?